This Is How Emilia Clarke Is Mourning That Horrible

 The dragon death, however, is arguably the first real loss that Daenerys' has faced — other than that of her husband and child in season one.
 For the most part, the past handful of seasons have been kind to her as she slowly rose to power.
 Now, however, she's stumbling.

 "My dragon could not have died for nothing, so this is now so important," she continued.
-"For the first time, you’re starting to see her defenses broken."
+"For the first time, you’re starting to see her defences broken."

 This just further complicates Daenerys' internal struggles with how exactly she's going to approach taking control of the kingdoms.
 Now that she's a dragon short, her options are even more limited.